The Diophantine Equation x2 − 2y2 = z2 (Part IV)

 Only eight triples, (x,y,z), were used in the calculation for the Diophantine equation x2 − 2y2 = z2 to get an idea of its versatility.
 Note that the tables produced can be expanded downward indefinitely.
 In addition, using the tables one can generate the appropriate equations that are useful for generating any triple in a table using a random access method or using δ1 and δ2 to access the (x,y,z)s sequentially.

 This concludes Part IV.
 Go to Part II.
-Go to Part IV.
+Go to Part V.

 Go back to homepage.